 Palermo Sicily, Italy Travel Guide

 Palermo's public transportation, managed by AMAT, mainly relies on buses and a limited tram network.
-Coaches are the main mode, with an extensive network.
+Buses are the main mode, with an extensive network.
 Four tram lines operate mostly in peripheral areas, connecting to the central bus network.
 A limited railway service (Trenitalia) connects Palermo Centrale to Falcone Borsellino Airport and suburban stops, useful for airport transfers.

 Download the AMAT Palermo app to purchase and validate tickets directly from your phone.